NetQuickFramework/Restify/README.md

 What has this library to offer:

-* Object to HTTP Request mapping
+* Object to HTTP Request mapping (no method mapping)
+* Authenticating requests
-* HTTP request and response logging
+* HTTP request and/or response logging
-* HTTP response caching
+* (smart) HTTP response caching
-* Fluent interface for building the desired configuration
+* Fluent interface for building the desired configuration (e.g. the request mapping)
+* Extensiblity through dependency injection